1coderookie/Kobra2MaxInsights/docs/hardware/axes.md

 ---

 ### Y-Axis Motor
-The motor of the y-axis is a 42-48 Nema 17 stepper motor with a 20 teeth pulley being attached to the 5mm motor shaft.
+The motor of the y-axis is a 42-??
+Nema 17 stepper motor with a 20 teeth pulley being attached to each side of the 5mm motor shaft.
 It seems to be a regular 1.8° stepper, which means the shaft turns 1.8° at each steps, and therefore it's doing 200 steps per one full 360° rotation.

 ![Y-axis motor](../assets/images/axes_K2Pro_Y-motor_web.jpg)